pelacuashero/terraform-infrastructure-base/README.md

 These are the commands that will be at the core of every demo contained in this repository:

-terraform get
+*terraform get
-terraform plan
+*terraform plan
-terraform apply
+*terraform apply
-terraform destroy
+*terraform destroy

-Before progressing into any demos, it is also very important to understand 'state' in the context of Terraform, how it is fits in and the criticality of state file management.
+Before progressing into any demos, it is also very important to understand 'state' in the context of Terraform (https://www.terraform.io/docs/state/index.html), how it is fits in and the criticality of state file management.

 Directory Structure
 Each directory level will have a explanation of how the sub-directories are all structured, what is contained in them and why they should be set out this way.